The city’s 2015 leaf collection program will start

 The city offers a once-a-year vacuum leaf program to residential properties who received city waste collection services.
 In addition to being a service to citizens, the program reduces the hazard of leaves collecting in the street and clogging storm drains.

 Until the vacuuming program starts, you can still dispose of your leaves in environmentally friendly ways.

 1) You can use your Lenny yard waste cart.

 2) You can also use 30-gallon paper yard waste bags that are available at Chevy Chase Hardware, Home Depot, Lowe’s, Kroger, Meijer and Walmart.
 The bags are free for those who have city waste collection.
-Qualifying residents should have received coupons in the mail in mid-October.
+Qualifying residents should receive coupons in the mail by the end of September.
 Those who need more can call LexCall at 311 or 425-2255.
 The Lenny cart and the yard waste bags will be picked up on the homeowner’s regularly scheduled collection day.

 3) A fast, easy way to handle leaves is to mow your lawn with a mulching mower.
 Doing so takes care of the leaves and puts nutrients back into your lawn.